German governing parties punished in state election

 Published Sunday, October 28, 2018 4:02PM EDT

-Projections showed Merkel's conservatives heading for an extremely lacklustre win in the vote for the central Hesse region's state legislature.
-Her centre-left governing partners were on course for a dismal result, running neck-and-neck with the Greens for second place.
+Merkel's conservatives emerged with an extremely lacklustre win from the vote for the central Hesse region's state legislature.
+Her centre-left governing partners' dismal performance left them level with the resurgent Greens in second place, while the far-right Alternative for Germany entered the last of Germany's 16 state parliaments.

 Merkel's conservative Christian Democratic Union was defending its 19-year hold on Hesse, previously a stronghold of the centre-left Social Democrats, the chancellor's coalition partners in Berlin.

-There was widespread pre-election speculation that a disastrous result for either or both parties could further destabilize the national government, prompting calls for the Social Democrats to walk out and possibly endangering Merkel's own position.
-But government leaders appeared keen Sunday to keep the show on the road.
+Speculation has been widespread before the vote that a disastrous result for either or both parties could further destabilize the national government, prompting calls for the Social Democrats to walk out and possibly endangering Merkel's own position.
+On Sunday, government leaders appeared keen to try and keep the show on the road.

 Andrea Nahles, the Social Democrats' leader, said that "the state of the government is unacceptable."

-She said her party would insist on Merkel's governing coalition agreeing on "a clear, binding timetable" for implementing projects, and that how that is implemented ahead of an already-agreed midterm review next fall will show "whether we are still in the right place in this government."
+She said her party would insist on Merkel's governing coalition agreeing on "a clear, binding timetable" for implementing projects, adding that its implementation ahead of an already-agreed midterm review next fall will show "whether we are still in the right place in this government."

 The CDU's general secretary, Annegret Kramp-Karrenbauer, said the coalition needs to identify "three concrete projects for the coming months that we implement."
 She didn't specify what they might be.